 In 2017 the benefit levels (except single parent supplement) were reduced by 0.91%.
-In 2018 the single parent supplement was increased.

 2.4.7 Child home care allowance (bcc_s)

 The purpose of the child home care allowance is to give parents the possibility to arrange the child care as they want without significant economic consequences.
 The child home care allowance is "integrated" with the day care system in the sense that parents can choose whether to put their small children to municipal day care, arrange a private care or stay at home with them.
 The families may choose separately for each child the type of child care they prefer.